pnp/sp-dev-fx-extensions/samples/react-application-injectcss/README.md

 2. When prompted to deploy to all sites, choose the option that suits your needs.

 ### Automated deployment

+**NOTE** as of Sept 9th, 2024 to run the PnP PowerShell Cmdlets you must [register an Entra ID Application](https://pnp.github.io/powershell/articles/registerapplication.html) to use to run the cmdlets

 1. If you have not done so already, install the [PnP PowerShell Cmdlets](https://aka.ms/sppnp-powershell)
 2. Edit the `DeployApplicationCustomizer.ps1` file and change the `$tenantUrl` variable to point to your tenant.